nythrox/effects.js/docs/algeff.md

 ### Learn more about Algebraic Effects

-You can read more about algebraic effects in the links bellow, or see some examples <a href="https://nythrox.github.io/effects.js/#/basics?id=learn-more-about-algebraic-effects">here</a>:
+You can read more about algebraic effects in the links bellow

 Why PLs Should Have Effect Handlers https://robotlolita.me/diary/2018/10/why-pls-need-effects/